ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 35. How to disable the tagline in signatures?
-To help spread the word, we append the subtle 'Free and open-source Set-OutlookSignatures' hint to signatures after some time of free use.
+After a certain period of use, the subtle note 'Free and open-source Set-OutlookSignatures' is appended to signatures.

 You may also call this unobtrusive text a tagline, footer message, nag text, outreach snippet, upgrade nudge, or reminder blurb.